Why Are Small Dog Obsessed With Big Dogs? · Kinship

 So, why is your small dog obsessed with big dogs?

 Interestingly, for a lot of smaller dogs, big dogs feel less threatening than their shorter counterparts.
-“Large dogs tend to have better training, and tend to have better doggy manners too,” explains Ali Smith, founder of Rebarkable.
+“Large dogs tend to have better training, and tend to have better doggie manners, too,” explains Ali Smith, dog trainer and founder of Rebarkable.
 “This means that when they’re playing, they’re more likely to balance their play style for who they’re playing with and respond appropriately to cues of discomfort from others.”
 This makes them much better playmates than smaller dogs, who often lack those manners.

 Smith notes that small dogs don’t really dial themselves down when you feel uncomfortable, but a larger dog typically does.
-For a small dog, this can mean that they “find large dogs rewarding and small dogs become associated with rudeness.”
+This means that small dogs may “find large dogs rewarding, and small dogs become associated with rudeness.”

 How much do you spend on your pet per year?